matthewfranglen/json/README.md

+# Notice

+This has been superceded by the jq command, available [here](https://stedolan.github.io/jq/).
+This is no longer maintained.

 # cat file | cl_json path

 This prints all the values at path for the json provided.
 The json will come from standard in as well as any specified files.